-From initial testing, I think the Pro G 400 boots are extremely comfortable and well made.
-They seem ideal for year-round UK conditions.
-The boots are similar to the very impressive Inov-8’s Roclite G 345 GTX boots, but with my criticisms of them fixed: the strength of the uppers and waterproofing.
+The boots are similar to Inov-8’s Roclite G 345 GTX boots, but with my criticism of them fixed: the strength of the uppers.

-From previous experience, I’ve found that the upper material is a common failure point on some of Inov-8’s footwear.
-This then leads to the premature failure of the waterproof membrane.
+From previous experience, I’ve found that the upper material is the first failure point on Inov-8’s footwear.
+This then can lead to the premature failure of the waterproof membrane.
 So this is the area that I’m most interested in testing fully.

 On the Roclite Pro G 400 boots Inov-8 use Schoeller® ceramic-coated on the upper material for better durability.
-This also has much smaller holes, so I’m hopeful that the Gore-tex lining will last longer and they will stay waterproof.
+This has much smaller holes in which still allows good breathability but protects the Gore-tex lining better.
+So the boots should stay waterproof and last a lot longer.